Queenstown Massacre

+The funeral of the victims of the 1985 Queenstown Massacre.

 On 17 November 1985, 2000 residents from Mlungisi township in Queenstown, Eastern Cape, gathered in Nonzwakazi Methodist Church to hear back from the Local Residents Association, who, in early November, had met with the Department of Education and Training, the Queenstown municipality, the Eastern Cape Development Board, and the Queenstown Chamber of Commerce to discuss the end of the consumer boycott.
 The meeting was short-lived as members of the Queenstown branch of the South African Police stormed into the meeting and opened fire on the residents.
 In the ensuing conflict between police and residents, 14 people were shot dead and 22 were injured.
 This incident is known as the 1985 Queenstown Massacre.

 Background

 There had been no major political conflicts in Queenstown and the surrounding areas from the 1960s until the mid-1970s except for the forced removals and the incorporation of areas into the neighbouring Ciskei and Transkei homelands.

 In the 1980s, the South African apartheid government led by PW Botha implemented system reforms aimed at creating divisions, and thus weakening the resistance of the people.
 One of these was by building a buffer middle class.
 Buffer middle class areas meant that infrastructural development was introduced in selective black townships.
 Some residents had better facilities than others, which created resentment between them.
 Botha's reform saw the creation of local black councils which fell under the national, white-run state administration (the "Bantu Administration Board"), which would continue to control the power and resources available to the township authorities.

 The homes of people who supported and benefited from Botha's reforms, government buildings and beer halls, which were sponsored by the government, were attacked.
 At the same time organisations such as the newly formed United Democratic Front were applying pressure on the government through civic associations.

 Events such as the Langa Massacre in Uitenhage, the consumer boycott in Port Elizabeth, the killing of The Cradock Four and the shootings in Aliwal North created an atmosphere of unrest in the Eastern Cape townships.